Migrate from webpacker to jsbundling-rails with esbuild

 - Esbuild Configuration for Javascript Debugging issue

-- Comparing webpacker to jsbundling-rails
+- Comparing Webpacker to jsbundling-rails

 - Modern web apps without JavaScript bundling or transpiling